 It took me half a year, but I found another group down here.
 I was DM again for the same reasons.
 We had a group of six, and I ran the grou for a year and a half.

 This last summer, I ended up joining a group of my friends in there campaign, because I wanted to gain more experience, by actually running a character.
 They were running pathfinder, and I created my level 5 wizard.
 We made the run to level 8 before the group had to disband.
 I really liked pathfinder so I converted my group too it until I had to move.

-I have since moved.
-I've been in two defunct PBPs, but am now in a Fallout one, and an all dwarf one.
+Online Experience: I've been in three defunct PBPs, and was in a Fallout one.
 I tried to DM one, but found I had underestimated the complexity of my campaign.
-I'm also currently in a campaign on Roll20.net, and I've started to run a group through Kingmaker on it.
+I also was in a campaign on Roll20.net, and started to run two groups through Kingmaker on it.
 However life made me take a break from it all for quite a few months.